-I hereby state that I am a: Physician license d pursuant to chapter 18, title 54, Io daho Code.
-Physician's assist Physician's assistant licensed pursuant to chapter 18, title 54, Idaho Code.
+I hereby state that I am a:

+Physician licensed pursuant to chapter 18, title 54, Idaho Code.

+Physician's assistant licensed pursuant to chapter 18, title 54, Idaho Code.

 Advanced practice nurse licensed under section 54-1409, Idaho Code.

-A licensed health care professional trained in the evaluation and management of Advanced practic A licensed health concussions who is supervised by a directing physic ian licensed under chapter 18, title 54, Idaho Code.
-My directing physician is , his or her license number is , and address is: "student athlete") to evathlete the potential rar or exhibiting concussionand/or participate in sc aluate student athlete for a concuss mifications of continuing to play sp on like symptoms.
-I am satisfied that hool athletic leagues or sports with authorize student athlete to return to orts after having received a concussion Signature Date License No. Address Signature of Directing Physician d Health Care Professional) Date
+A licensed health care professional trained in the evaluation and management of concussions who is supervised by a directing physician licensed under chapter 18, title 54, Idaho Code.
+My directing physician is \\\\\\, his or her license number is \\\\\\, and address is:

+I further state that I have met with \\\\\\ (hereinafter referred to as "student athlete") to evaluate student athlete for a concussion.
+I have discussed with student athlete the potential ramifications of continuing to play sports after having received a concussion or exhibiting concussion like symptoms.
+I am satisfied that student athlete can return to play and/or participate in school athletic leagues or sports without significant likelihood of danger or injury, and I therefore authorize student athlete to return to play and/or participation in school athletic leagues or sports.

+Signature

+License No.

+Address

+Signature of Directing Physician (if signed by a Licensed Health Care Professional)

+3505F2